Philosophical Investigations: Meaning as use

-Wittgenstein claims that the meaning of a word is based on how the word is understood within the language-game.
+Wittgenstein claims that the meaning of a word is based on how the word is understood within the language game.
 A common summary of his argument is that meaning is use.
-According to the use theory of meaning, the words are not defined by reference to the objects they designate, nor by the mental representations one might associate with them, but by how they are used.
+According to the use theory of meaning, the words are not defined by reference to the objects they designate or by the mental representations one might associate with them, but by how they are used.
 For example, this means there is no need to postulate that there is something called good that exists independently of any good deed.
-Wittgenstein's use theory of meaning contrasts with Platonic realism and with Gottlob Frege's notions of sense and reference.
-This argument has been labeled by some authors as "anthropological holism".
+Wittgenstein's theory of meaning contrasts with Platonic realism and with Gottlob Frege's notions of sense and reference.
+This argument has been labelled by some authors as "anthropological holism".

-Section 43 in Wittgenstein's Philosophical Investigations reads: "For a large class of cases—though not for all—in which we employ the word "meaning" it can be defined thus: the meaning of a word is its use in the language."
+Section 43 in Wittgenstein's Philosophical Investigations reads: "For a large class of cases—though not for all—in which we employ the word 'meaning,' it can be defined thus: the meaning of a word is its use in the language."

-Wittgenstein begins Philosophical Investigations with a quote from Augustine's Confessions, which represents the view that language serves to point out objects in the world, and the view that he will be criticizing.The individual words in language name objects—sentences are combinations of such names.
-In this picture of language we find the roots of the following idea: Every word has a meaning.
+Wittgenstein begins Philosophical Investigations with a quote from Augustine's Confessions, which represents the view that language serves to point out objects in the world; this is the view that he will be criticising.The individual words in a language name objects—sentences are combinations of such names.
+In this picture of language, we find the roots of the following idea: Every word has a meaning.
 This meaning is correlated with the word.
 It is the object for which the word stands.

-Wittgenstein rejects a variety of ways of thinking about what the meaning of a word is, or how meanings can be identified.
+Wittgenstein rejects a variety of ways of thinking about what the meaning of a word is or how meanings can be identified.
 He shows how, in each case, the meaning of the word presupposes our ability to use it.
-He first asks the reader to perform a thought experiment: to come up with a definition of the word "game".
-While this may at first seem a simple task, he then goes on to lead us through the problems with each of the possible definitions of the word "game".
-Any definition that focuses on amusement leaves us unsatisfied since the feelings experienced by a world class chess player are very different from those of a circle of children playing Duck Duck Goose.
+He first asks the reader to perform a thought experiment: come up with a definition of the word game.
+While this may at first seem like a simple task, he then leads us through the problems with each of the possible definitions of the word game.
+Any definition that focuses on amusement leaves us unsatisfied, since the feelings experienced by a world-class chess player are very different from those of a circle of children playing duck, duck, goose.
 Any definition that focuses on competition will fail to explain the game of catch, or the game of solitaire.
-And a definition of the word "game" that focuses on rules will fall on similar difficulties.
+And a definition of the word game that focuses on rules will face similar difficulties.